Rehket/DaskIt/ReadMe.md

 # DaskIt

-A repo of dockerfiles create a container with a dask scheduler and a dask worker.
+A repo of dockerfiles to create a container with a dask scheduler and a dask worker.